Taxstra Logo

 Roth Ladder Strategy

-Convert strategically, withdraw Traditional early
+Convert strategically, withdraw traditional contributions early

 Key Insight

-Roth Ladder Math: $1M Early Retirement
+Roth Ladder Concept: Early Retirement (Illustrative)

 Taxstra CPA Tip